Spirit of Eden

-Spirit of Eden is the fourth studio album by English band Talk Talk, released in 1988 on Parlophone Records.
+Spirit of Eden is the fourth studio album by English band Talk Talk, released by Parlophone Records on 12 September 1988.
 It was compiled from a lengthy recording process at London's Wessex Studios between 1987 and 1988, with songs written by singer Mark Hollis and producer Tim Friese-Greene.
 Often working in darkness, the band recorded many hours of improvised performances that drew on elements of jazz, ambient, classical music, blues, and dub.
 These long-form recordings were then heavily edited and re-arranged into an album in mostly digital format.
 The results were a radical departure from Talk Talk's earlier synth-pop recordings, and would later be credited with pioneering the post-rock genre.

 Compared to the success of 1986's The Colour of Spring, Spirit of Eden was a commercial disappointment.
 Despite its mixed reception, the album's stature grew more favourable in subsequent years, with contemporary critics describing Spirit of Eden as an underrated masterpiece.
 In 2013, NME ranked Spirit of Eden at number 95 in its list of the "500 Greatest Albums of All Time".

 Background

 Talk Talk, led by singer Mark Hollis, formed in England in the early 1980s.
-From the start, Hollis cited jazz and impressionist artists like Miles Davis, John Coltrane, Béla Bartók and Claude Debussy as major influences, but the first two Talk Talk albums, The Party's Over (1982) and It's My Life (1984), did not readily reflect such influences; critics compared the band to contemporary new wave groups, especially Duran Duran.
+From the start, Hollis cited jazz and classical artists like Miles Davis, John Coltrane, Darius Milhaud, Béla Bartók and Claude Debussy as major influences, but the first two Talk Talk albums, The Party's Over (1982) and It's My Life (1984), did not readily reflect such influences; critics compared the band to contemporary new wave groups, especially Duran Duran.
 Hollis partly attributed the shortcomings of their early music to a financial need to use synthesizers in place of acoustic instruments.